 A philanthropic giving vehicle administered by a charitable sponsor.
 A donor-advised fund allows donors to establish and fund the account by making irrevocable, tax-relieved contributions to the charitable sponsor.
 Assets in the account are invested based on the donors’ recommendations.
 Donors then recommend grants from those funds to other qualified charitable organisations.

 A transfer of assets from a donor-advised fund account to a qualified charitable recipient.

-Charitable assets under management in all donor-advised funds totalled over £1.8 billion in 2020, an all-time high.
-This is an 8 per cent growth rate compared to 2019.
-The compound annual growth rate for charitable assets from 2016 through 2020 was 15.2 per cent.
+Charitable assets under management in all donor-advised funds totalled over £2.2 billion in 2021, an all-time high.
+This is a 20 per cent growth rate compared to 2020.
+The compound annual growth rate for charitable assets from 2017 through 2021 was 14 per cent.

-We expect growth in donor-advised funds given donors are increasingly searching for more structured approaches to manage their charitable giving and are increasingly using DAFs as an alternative to setting up their own charity, charitable trust or foundation.
+We expect growth in donor-advised funds given that donors are searching for more structured approaches to manage their charitable giving and are increasingly using DAFs as an alternative to setting up their own charity, charitable trust, or foundation.
 We also expect growth as donor-advised fund awareness increases amongst the wealth managers, lawyers, and accountants who advise philanthropists.